mikkosyrja/kuxaku/README.md

 Outer planet map (outer.png) shows positions of some Centaurs (small Solar System bodies) and giants Jupiter, Saturn, Uranus and Neptune.
 Future orbit positions are plotted at one year intervals.

 Separate Jovian (jovian.png) and Cronian (cronian.png) maps display major moon positions around Jupiter and Saturnus, respectively.
 Future orbit positions for some moons are plotted at one hour intervals.

+Some objects (notably Eros, Sol Ring and Anderson Station) are currently commented out in the script.
+These can be turned on by removing the comment character.

 ### Communication Delay and Travel Times